Chrismarsh/CHM/docs/build.rst

 Installation
 ==============

-The simplest way to build CHM for usage is to install and configure spack (as described below :ref:`Configure Spack`) and then install CHM:
+The simplest way to build CHM for usage is to install and configure spack (as described below :ref:`configure-spack`) and then install CHM:

 ::